cavastir/hr/surveyors/pseo.md

 The build process automatically:

 1. Generates all location pages
-2. Creates all service+location combinations
+2. Creates all service+location combinations with keyword optimization
-3. Generates all keyword pages at both URL patterns
-4. Sets up all internal links with proper trailing slashes
+3. Sets up all internal links with proper trailing slashes
-5. Creates appropriate schema.org structured data
+4. Creates appropriate schema.org structured data

 Running `npm run build` will regenerate all pages with the latest content and configurations.

 ## Recent Updates

-### May 2023 - Heading and Image Alt Text Improvements
+### March 2025 - URL Structure and Content Optimization
-- Fixed duplicate location information in headings for keyword pages
-- Updated the `/services/[keyword].astro` template to display cleaner headings
-- Enhanced image alt text to include both keyword and location information
-- Improved heading hierarchy and removed redundant location mentions
-- Applied consistent heading format across all dynamically generated pages
+- Consolidated all service and keyword pages into a single, clean URL structure
+- Removed duplicate routes to improve SEO and reduce maintenance
+- Enhanced schema.org implementation with more detailed service information
+- Improved content generation with better location-specific context
+- Added support for service-specific benefits and applications sections
+- Updated image handling recommendations for Cloudflare deployment